penguingovernor/go-resume/docs/design.md

 ```
 Usage of resume-start:
   -log string
-        the file where resume-start logs too (default ".resume-start.log")
+        the file where resume-start logs to (default ".resume-start.log")
   -no-client
         disable running the client
   -resumake-dir string